uccdga/site/_pages/about.md

 The United Church is part of the Presbyterian Church USA (PC-USA) through the Presbytery of Geneva.
 Presbyterian influence is evident in our structured, traditional service.
 However, The United Church does not align with PC-USA on some issues.
 Contact our Pastor if you would like to learn more.

+We are in the process of connecting with [The Fellowship Community](https://www.fellowship.community/about/who-we-are/) (TFC).
+We are learning more about this network of Presbyterian churches in hopes of a more formal connection in 2025.

 ### Baptists

 The United Church is affiliated with the Finger Lakes Association, The American Baptist Churches of New York State, and The American Baptist Churches USA.
 As a Baptist church, governance occurs at the local level, maintaining autonomy in church matters.